HazelnutParadise/insyra/Docs/DataList.md

 **Data Analysis:**

+* **Rank:** Assigns a rank to each element in the DataList based on their values.
+Returns a new DataList with the ranks.
 * **Max:** Returns the maximum value in the DataList.
 Handles different data types by converting them to a common base (float64) for comparison.
 * **Min:** Returns the minimum value in the DataList.
 Similar logic to Max is applied for data type handling.
 * **Mean:** Calculates the arithmetic mean (average) of the DataList elements.
 Excludes non-numeric data types.